Residence Permit in North Cyprus

 Obtaining residence permit in North Cyprus

-Generally, obtaining residence permit in North Cyprus is quite easy.
-More importantly, our professional team will help you make this process as smooth as possible.
+Generally, obtaining residence permit in North Cyprus is an easy process.
+More importantly, our professional team will help you through this way.

 Upon each entry to North Cyprus, the travelers obtain a tourist visa.
 Usually the duration of the stay can be up to 90 days.
 This visa is not equivalent of working visa.
-Before the arrival of that date, the person should leave the country in order not to face any penalty.
+Before the deadline, the person should leave the country in order not to face any penalty.

-Those who seek to retire in North Cyprus and are above the age of sixty do not require a residency permit at the moment.
+Those above 60 years old and the ones who seek to retire in North Cyprus do not require a residency permit at the moment.
 In order to be aware of the most recent rules and regulations, you can contact our offices.

 Those below age of sixty, who are wishing to stay in North Cyprus longer, should apply for residency permit.
 In order to gain such permit, you need to apply to the immigration department.